manni2000/OKXTradingSystem/README.md

 ﻿# OKXTradingSystem:
- **Create an order execution and management system to trade on OKX**
+ **Created an order execution and management system to trade on OKX**

       *Functions*